Skip to main content

 In postmenopausal women, testosterone supplementation has been shown to improve multiple aspects of sexual response, including desire, arousal, and pleasure.

-Low-dose is an increasingly recognized component of comprehensive female hormone management.
+Low-dose testosterone therapy is an increasingly recognized component of comprehensive female hormone management.
 While testosterone is often associated with men, it is a critical hormone for women, influencing libido, mood, energy, and muscle mass.
 As ovarian function declines, testosterone production falls, contributing to many of the symptoms experienced during menopause.

 A typical protocol might include: